jinghuazhao/TWAS-pipeline/README.md

 * repeat above steps for all genes and collect restuls

-The selection of SNPs should comply with 1000Genomes-imputated data, e.g., `refFlat.txt` and `snp_pos.txt` from `locuszoom-1.3` (Pruim, et al. 2010, also see `lz.sql`), and list of SNP-genes pair from (UK BioBank Axiom chip) `Axiom_UKB_WCSG.na34.annot.csv.zip`.
-Their chromosome-specific counterparts as with SNPs under all genes can also be derived.
-I have used 1000Genomes information to obtain all autosomal genes as well as SNPs within each genes.
 From [UCSC](http://genome.ucsc.edu), you obtain the gene bounaries as follows,
 ```
 mysql --user=genome --host=genome-mysql.cse.ucsc.edu -A -D hg19 -e 'select * from refGene' > refGene.txt
 ```
+However, it is often necessary to define a region using a list of SNPs.
+In this regard, tables such as `snp146` in `hg19` above is needed.
+From `locuszoom-1.3` (Pruim, et al. 2010) we can extract `refFlat.txt` and `snp_pos.txt` (see `lz.sql`) to build , and list of SNP-genes pair from (UK BioBank Axiom chip) `Axiom_UKB_WCSG.na34.annot.csv.zip`.
+Their chromosome-specific counterparts as with SNPs under all genes can also be derived.
+I have used 1000Genomes information to obtain all autosomal genes as well as SNPs within each genes.

 An example is provided on a recent study of body bone mineral density (TBBMD).
 The relevant filesa ll have prefix bmd- and some are listed as follows,

  Files             |        Description